top of page

 He replied, "But let's look at a larger time scale.
 Before you were conceived, were those particles your arm at all?
 And all the blood in it right now could have been in your left arm two minutes ago.
 The skin and all the bones replenish every seven years or whatever."
 He leaned forward.

 "What I'm trying to get at, is that the most real things in the universe are usually the most hard to pin a definition to.
 The hardest to fit into a distinct equation or definition.
-So why wouldn't God be the MOST difficult to explain or pin down.
-And his story and time frame is longer than anything else that exists.
-Just think of his story, I mean just the love story between God the Father, Jesus, and the Spirit.
+So why wouldn't God, the one with history that expands beyond time, be the MOST difficult to explain or pin down.
+Just imagine His story.
+I mean, just the things that happened in the latest millenia between God the Father, Jesus, and the Spirit before they decided to make the universe.
 I mean, I have millions of moments that shaped my relationship with my wife.
 God had a billion more moments like that we don't know about.
 I imagine in some of them God served Jesus, in some Jesus served God.
 In some Jesus took a role most like the earth would say would be a son.
 Other times he is more like a son to mankind.
-The source of everything could very likely be the most complex, most difficult thing to describe.
-And I'd wager, that's probably the way it should be."
+How were their distinct roles formed?
+I assume it was before zygotes and sperm were a thing.
+The source of everything could very likely be the most complex, most difficult thing to describe and putting it into a dozen imperfect human metaphors is about as close as you can get.
+And I'd wager, based on everything real we see in this world, that's probably the way it should be."

-Well, let's just look at physics.
-We have hundreds of complex equations to understand reality.
-Shouldn't the creator of our reality take more equations than that?
-And shouldn't we find it a joy to pursue discovering them?
-And if we did want to debate if Jesus is God or not, you'd first have to define what is God?
-If we mean the one who created the universe, we could say, well, maybe God made Jesus his foreman on His galactic job site.
-That doesn't mean he's God.
-And if we ask, is Jesus the same being as God, you could rightly ask if the billions of bacteria necessary for my body to thrive are the same as my body.
-I'm not sure if that's a black and white answer.
+And just to show you how NOT simple it should be: if we did want to debate if Jesus is God or not, you'd first have to define what is God?
+If we mean the one who created the universe, we could say, well, maybe God made Jesus his foreman on His galactic job site and they did it together.
+So which one is the creator then?
+And are God and Jesus part of the same being?
+Are the billions of bacteria necessary for my body to thrive the same as my body?
 If you say it's the same being if they have the same DNA, I doubt God has DNA.
 But even if he did, if I got a Kidney transplant from someone with a different DNA, I could still say it's part of my body.
 Pretty much part of the same being.
 I'm just trying to say that our simple words are far too small a box to even properly define the relationships between the 'father' the 'son' and the 'spirit' of the Trinity.
 Our language is built on symbols we see in this world.
 There are billions of planets and dozens of other dimensions in which our words may only describe a nanometer sized slice of reality.
 I'd say our complex descriptions of the Trinity are probably not developed enough."

 "Universes."
 He smiled at her.
 "How long will you be here."